Spanish tapas, a perfect gastronomic format for your business

 • Cold tapas:

-The famous Spanish potato omelette with a simple touch of caramelized onion and the flavor of authentic goat log.
-For this we have used Quescrem with Rulo de Cabra, a cream cheese with a powerful flavor, very easy to handle and with zero waste in the kitchen that facilitates the preparation and gives a special and different touch to a classic tapa.
+The famous Spanish potato omelette with a simple touch of caramelized onion and the flavor of the authentic goat log.
+For this we have used Quescrem con Rulo de Cabra, a cream cheese with a powerful flavor, very easy to handle and with zero waste in the kitchen that facilitates the preparation and gives a special and different touch to a classic tapa.

 Whole kefir toast, salmon and avocado